Recursive Flora

 When 'textbook-like' data needed to become hand-drawn art

-I asked a few users to read the zine and share feedback on tone and presentation.
+I asked a few users to read the publication and share feedback on tone and presentation.
 While they felt the balance of content worked well and the visuals were expressive, the data visualizations came across as too static and technical.
 Non-overthinkers described it as “textbook-like,” creating a sense of duty to learn rather than curiosity to explore.
 Overthinkers, while engaged by the insights, didn’t connect with the visual style.

 The main change was to rework these data visuals into standalone art pieces - illustrated by hand or redesigned with vector forms that better reflected the organic “overthinking garden” motif and invited emotional discovery rather than analytical reading.